Update you browser

 1. Evidence that you are ready for the programme: that you have the intellectual, academic and professional skills and aptitude required to take full advantage of the opportunities for learning provided to students on the programme.

-2. Evidence of alignment with the programme direction: that your academic interests and professional direction will be supported by the programme.
+2. Evidence of alignment with the programme direction: that the programme will support your academic interests and professional direction.

 Each piece of writing should be between 1,000 and 6,000 words.
 If you are not a recent graduate and feel that your academic writing assignments do not reflect your thinking and writing now, you are welcome to supply a new piece of writing, such as an exhibition review or book review.